-Usually, when I write about my Christian college experience, it’s about coming out to friends or classmates, or about insane Christian teachers who would probably have gotten fired if the college had actually known what they’re teaching to students.
+Usually, when I write about my Grove City College experience, it’s about coming out to friends or classmates, or about insane Christian teachers who would probably have gotten fired if the college had actually known what they’re teaching to students.
 Only once before have I dedicated a post to the atmosphere itself of my private Christian college.

-In my post, I wrote about an article from my college where its president boasted about welcoming students who are Jews, Sikhs, and atheists.
+In my post, I wrote about an article from Grove City where its president boasted about welcoming students who are Jews, Sikhs, and atheists.
 He said that while students must obtain a fixed number of chapel credits, they don’t need to be Christian or even spend time in the actual chapel!
 That’s every atheist’s dream, right?

 Well, that’s easier said than done.
 It would be very, very hard to obtain all of the necessary chapel credits without ever going into the chapel building, although that’s beside the point.
 I don’t know if the school president is under the impression that non-Christians have some ailment that makes it impossible for them to enter a house of worship, but forcing your religion on someone is much more than what building you’re in.
 My colleges forces Christianity on every student through almost every aspect of campus life.

 Obviously, being affiliated with a religion is perfectly fine for a private institution such as this, but there’s a difference between being a Christian school and forcing Christianity on everyone in a way that a non-Christian student would be marginalized and isolated from the student body at large.
 Especially if you haven’t read my other post on this topic, you might be wondering why a Christian college should be worrying so much about non-Christian students.
 Why am I complaining about being an atheist at a Christian college, when, to put it bluntly, it was a dumb choice for me to attend in the first place, knowing full well that it was a religious school filled with Christian students, professors, and classes?